Agora: Trust Less and Open More in Verification for Confidential Computing: Introduction

+Static code analysis and program verification serve as the bedrock of developing reliable and secure software, providing essential safeguards for security-sensitive applications. \ignore{\quan{... for security sensitive use scenarios such as confidential computing?
+And then expand with a few sentences about CC here?}}

+Various verification techniques are widely employed to prove high-level security properties, such as data confidentiality and controlled information flow.
+A prominent example is confidential computing (CC), an emerging paradigm that leverages hardware-based Trusted Execution Environments (TEEs) for secure data processing on the cloud.
+While TEEs ensure the integrity of the enclave program by checking measurement hashes via remote attestation, the lack of high-level security guarantees in CC ecosystem can be resolved by a verification service.

+General program verification frameworks have been developed and employed to verify diverse security policies~\cite{angr,kirchner2015framac,cruanes2013etb}.
+However, the implicit trust placed in these verification tools presents significant security risks.
+The verification stack, comprising program analyzers and SMT solvers, has exhibited various vulnerabilities despite extensive testing.
+SMT solvers have faced both soundness issues~\cite{mansur2020detecting, park2021generative} and security vulnerabilities, as evidenced by CVE-2020-19725 and CVE-2024-37794.
+Similarly, sophisticated analyzers have also led to errors, such as the adversarial examples~\cite{sun2024validating} and vulnerabilities (e.g., CVE-2023-2163, CVE-2024-45020) in the Linux eBPF verifier.

-Static code analysis and program verification serve as the bedrock of the development of reliable and secure software, providing a defensive shield for critical system components.
-General verification frameworks, such as~\cite{binsec, bap}, are designed to verify a wide range of safety and security properties.
-Yet, these systems are \emph{closed} in the sense that in order to establish trust in the verified software, we have to \emph{blindly trust} the correctness of the frameworks, analyses/verifiers built on top of them, as well as well-known SMT solvers underpinning the frameworks.
-The unconditional trust is usually justified by the fact that those components are developed by reputable parties and they are well-tested.
-However, this trust model is questionable as it assumes a large trusted computing base (TCB) which could imply more vulnerabilities.
-For example, even well-tested SMT solvers are prone to numerous bugs, including soundness issues~\cite{mansur2020detecting, park2021generative, bringolf2022finding, winterer2020unusual, winterer2020validating}.
-Moreover, the monopolistic entities in the closed ecosystem prevent contributions from untrusted third parties.
-For example, when a research group develops a new SMT solver that surpasses well-known solvers for certain kinds of constraints, how can they quickly earn trust from users to participate in the program verification ecosystem?
+\ignore{General verification frameworks, such as~\cite{binsec, bap}, are designed to verify a wide range of safety and security properties.
+Yet, in order to establish trust in the verified software, end users have to \emph{blindly trust} the correctness of the frameworks, analyses/verifiers built on top of them, as well as well-known SMT solvers underpinning the frameworks.
+The unconditional trust is usually justified by the fact that those components are developed by reputable parties and are well-tested.
+However, for example, even well-tested SMT solvers are prone to numerous bugs, including soundness issues~\cite{mansur2020detecting, park2021generative, bringolf2022finding, winterer2020unusual, winterer2020validating}.} \ignore{ Moreover, the monopolistic entities in the \emph{closed} ecosystem prevent contributions from third parties.
+For example, when a research group develops a new SMT solver that surpasses well-known solvers for certain kinds of constraints, how can they quickly earn the trust of users to participate in the program verification ecosystem? } \ignore{Those issues are also seen in application stores like Apple App Store and Google Play, which integrate a review process for the applications (e.g., security and privacy policy compliance)~\cite{AppRevie20, Preparey94}.}